wearerequired/lint-action/README.md

 - Clone the repository and install its dependencies with `yarn install`.
 - Create a new class for the linter, e.g. `src/linters/my-linter.js`.
 Have a look at the other files in that directory to see what functions the class needs to implement.
-- Import your class in the `src/linters/index.js` file.
+- Import your class in the [`src/linters/index.js`](./src/linters/index.js) file.
 - Provide a sample project for the linter under `test/linters/projects/my-linter/`.
 It should be simple and contain a few linting errors which your tests will detect.
 - Provide the expected linting output for your sample project in a `test/linters/params/my-linter.js` file.
-Again, see the other test files in the directory for inspiration.
+Import this file in [`test/linters/linters.test.js`](./test/linters/linters.test.js).
 You can run the tests with `yarn test`.
-- Update the [`action.yml`](./action.yml) file with the options the new linter provides.
+- Update the [`action.yml`](./action.yml) file with the options provided by the new linter.
 - Mention your linter in the [`README.md`](./README.md) file.

 ## Related